Southern Sun Hotels: Notable Properties

 Beverly Hills - South Africa's first five star property is located at 1 Lighthouse Road in uMhlanga, KwaZulu-Natal.
 In 2014 the hotel commemorated being in operation for 50 years.

 Arabella Hotel, Golf & Spa - The property was added to the Southern Sun group in April 2020.
 The property is located in the Kogelberg Biosphere, a UNESCO World Heritage Site.

 Southern Sun Elangeni & Maharani - The hotel on Durban's Golden Mile has 734 rooms, making it the largest hotel (by number of rooms) in South Africa.

-South Africa's second largest hotel (by number of rooms) is the Southern Sun Waterfront hotel in Cape Town.
+The country's second largest hotel (by number of rooms) is the Southern Sun Waterfront hotel in Cape Town.

 Paradise Sun - The only resort on Côte d’Or Beach on Praslin island in the Seychelles.

 Sandton Sun & Towers - In 2022 Southern Sun rebranded the InterContinental Sandton Towers Hotel to Sandton Towers.
 The two properties offer a combined 557 rooms.
 Sandton Towers uniquely has direct access to the Sandton Convention Centre, and Sandton Sun is the only hotel on Sandton Sun's Diamond Walk.

-Beacon Island – Located in Plettenberg Bay this resort is one of South Africa's longest running hotels.
+Beacon Island – Located in Plettenberg Bay, this resort is one of South Africa's longest running hotels.
 The property is notable for its architecture inspired by Frank Lloyd Wright's Guggenheim museum design.
 In 2022 the property commemorated 50 Years of operation.

 Sandton Convention Centre

 The Sandton Convention Centre is one of South Africa's largest multi-purpose event and conference venues.
-The centre has 22,000m2 over seven storeys, and can host up to 10,000 visitors.
+The centre has 22,000m² over seven storeys, and can host up to 10,000 visitors.
 Since opening in 2000 it has hosted events such as Miss World, the Arnold Classic South Africa, and FIFA World Congress.